Exciting facts about Raplamaa

 Eight ploughlands

-The town of Rapla was first mentioned in 1241 as a village of eight arable land in Rapa
+The town of Rapla was first mentioned in 1241 as a village the size of eight ploughlands named Rapal

 1343